manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 📊 Model Performance
--Accuracy: 100% on test set
+- Accuracy: 100% on test set
--Visualization: Side-by-side scatter plots for actual vs predicted flower types -Table view: Added using "pandas" for clearer comparison
+- Visualization: Side-by-side scatter plots for actual vs predicted flower types
+- Table view: Added using "pandas" for clearer comparison

 🔧 How to Run
 - Clone this repo or download ZIP